Particular/Particular.AzureTable.Export/README.md

 # Particular.AzureTable.Export

-A tool to extract saga data from NServiceBus.Persistence.AzureStorage for import into NServiceBus.Persistence.CosmosDB
+A tool to export data from NServiceBus.Persistence.AzureTable for import into NServiceBus.Persistence.CosmosDB.

 ## Running tests locally

 All test projects use NUnit.
 The test projects can be executed using the test runner included with Visual Studio or by using the [`dotnet test` command](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test) from the command line.

-The `AzureStorageSagaExporter.AcceptanceTests` projects require access to Azure Table Storage and Cosmos DB for tests to pass.
+The `AcceptanceTests` projects require access to Azure Table Storage and Cosmos DB for tests to pass.

 ### Azure Storage emulator set up